What is the worst part of deployments for military spouses?

 Deployments in general are overwhelming because of the unknown.
 Even if you have been through a few deployments and think you know what to expect, each deployment will have its own unique challenges and new situations.
 Each time I face a deployment (I’ve been with my husband through seven of them now!)
 I feel a little more confident that I can handle it.
 Yet every time, it’s the surprises and the fear of the unknown that gets me down.

-I think the unexpected challenges and the unknown outcomes are the worst thing about deployments.
+I think the unexpected challenges and the unknown outcomes are the worst part of deployments.
 If you have been through a few before, you probably know where I’m coming from.
 And if you’re facing your first deployment, the entire thing probably feels like one giant scary gray cloud that hangs heavily on your shoulders and just won’t go away.

 The one thing that makes deployments easier